HsiangHung/Machine_Learning_Note/ML_fundamentals/README.md

 <a href="https://www.codecogs.com/eqnedit.php?latex=H(p,&space;q)&space;=&space;-&space;\sum_i&space;p_i&space;\log&space;q_i" target="_blank"><img src="https://latex.codecogs.com/gif.latex?H(p,&space;q)&space;=&space;-&space;\sum_i&space;p_i&space;\log&space;q_i" title="H(p, q) = - \sum_i p_i \log q_i" /></a>

 If our predictions are perfect, that is the predicted distribution is equal to the true distribution, then the cross-entropy is simply equal to entropy.
 But, if the distributions differ, then the cross-entropy will be greater than the entropy by some number of bits.
-This amount by which the cross-entropy exceeds the entropy is called the **Relative Entropy** or more commonly known as the **Kullback-Leibler Divergence (KL Divergence)**. (see [Aakarsh Yelisetty: Entropy, Cross-Entropy, and KL-Divergence Explained!](https://towardsdatascience.com/entropy-cross-entropy-and-kl-divergence-explained-b09cdae917a)
+This amount by which the cross-entropy exceeds the entropy is called the **Relative Entropy** or more commonly known as the **Kullback-Leibler Divergence (KL Divergence)**. (see [Aakarsh Yelisetty: Entropy, Cross-Entropy, and KL-Divergence Explained!](https://towardsdatascience.com/entropy-cross-entropy-and-kl-divergence-explained-b09cdae917a))

 ### KL-Divergence

+Kullback-Leibler Divergence measures information lost.

 ```
 Cross_entropy = Entropy + KL-divergence